 Then, out of the blue, as a Hermit, I started receiving new songs.
 In fact starting in 2017 I was waking up with complete songs in my head at 3-4am.
 They were upbeat songs with contemporary instruments - I would sometimes even hear the horn section.
 With time and through prayer I realized that I was being called to record again - but this time from the silence and solitude of the Hermitage and using more contemporary instrumentation.
-Certainly if anyone doubts the joy that comes from a strictly contemplative life, a quick listen to my new recordings on A Battle Cry Goes Out ought to be sufficient to capture the "new song" that every contemplative sings to the Lord in his or her heart.
+Certainly if anyone doubts the joy that comes from a strictly contemplative life, a quick listen to Light of Jesus ought to be sufficient to capture the "new song" that every contemplative sings to the Lord in his or her heart.
 I think of the Virgin Mary's Canticle: Magnificat anima mea Dominum et exultavit spiritus meus in Deo salutari meo - "My soul doth magnify the Lord; my spirit hath rejoiced in God my Savior" (Lk 1:46).

 And so I find myself using gifts I had developed before my conversion but set aside, gifts I never used for the glory of God after my conversion.
 Part of that was practical - once I started studies for the priesthood and entered religious life it was neither appropriate nor possible to play, sing and record like I did in high school; part of that was spiritual - I needed to be deeply purified of my attachment to sin and self before I could put these gifts at His service and use them for the upbuilding of the Body of Christ.

 Is it possible to use contemporary instruments for the glory of God?
 There are some who would say an emphatic "no." My stance, developed through much prayer and study over the decades, is that clearly there is sacred music - suitable for the Liturgy - and that is one of the primary reasons I have always been attracted to the traditional Latin Mass (Gregorian chant, sacred polyphony, organ).
 But there is also a place, even a need, for non-liturgical music.
 For example, at a summer camp gathered around an evening fire there is certainly a place for a guitar, tambourine and some festive hand-clapping - songs of praise.
-In the car when mom is driving her son or daughter to a distant soccer tournament, 2 hours of Gregorian chant and sacred polyphony might not be the most suitable music for the occasion - there is, even among the hermits and desert Fathers, a need for holy eutrapalia [Here is an interesting article which brings out this point, although via a different topic - the same principles can be applied to music] .
+In the car when mom is driving her son or daughter to a distant soccer tournament, 2 hours of Gregorian chant and sacred polyphony might not be the most suitable music for the occasion - there is, even among the hermits and desert Fathers, a need for holy eutrapalia.
 My thoughts spontaneously go to the Pantheon in Rome - a pagan temple built to "all the gods" as the name in Greek indicates - before the Roman empire embraced Christianity.
 Later this pagan temple would be transformed into a Roman Catholic Church dedicated to Sancta Maria ad Martyres by Pope Boniface IV on May 13th, 609 A.D.
 Taking that which is "secular" and washing it in the Blood of Christ - this has been a constant mission of Holy Mother Church.